numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. todo::
 	* ECDF and uniform pick of a problem
-	* log ERT can be read on the ECDF graphs [requires some assumptions]
+	* log ART can be read on the ECDF graphs [requires some assumptions]

 The Different Plots Provided by the COCO Platform
 =================================================